 Confession: I spent five weeks in Germany just before getting married and brought an extra bag with me just for chocolate!
 It’s true!
-I filled an entire bag with Milka chocolate bars to give away to our wedding guests.
-Back then you could’t get Milka in the US so the German chocolate made a unique addition to our gift bags.
+I filled an entire carry-on size bag with Milka chocolate bars to give away to our wedding guests.
+Back then it wasn’t that easy to get Milka in the US so the German chocolate made a unique addition to our gift bags.

 Two of the most popular brands of chocolate are Milka and Ritter Sport.
 You may already be familiar with them, as you can find both in the US these days.
 Germany, however, offers a much better selection for a much better price.
 They even have seasonal flavors!
 For the best selection, visit a department store (such as Kaufhof, Karstadt or Hertie) or one of the larger grocery stores.

-For Milka I’d say it’s Sahne Creme, Diam, Joghurt, and Caramel.
+For Milka I’d say it’s Sahne Creme, Diam, and Caramel.

-For Ritter Sport it’s Hazelnut, Espresso, Cocoa Mousse, and Cornflakes.
+For Ritter Sport it’s Hazelnut, Espresso, Cocoa Mousse, Joghurt, and Cornflakes.

 When I visit Germany I almost never eat chocolate (when I live there, that’s a different story).
 Instead, I bring my favorite chocolate bars home with me so that when I’m in Germany I can allocate my dessert calories to things I can’t bring home (cake, pastries, ice cream…).
 And then I get to enjoy delicious German chocolates for a few weeks after I return home!

 Unfortunately, they no longer make my favorite flavor: coffee.
 It was SO good.
-The bottom layer was chocolate, the top layer was a creamy white chocolate with coffee bean flakes – kinda like this Straciatella but with coffee beans instead of chocolate chips.
+The bottom layer was chocolate, the top layer was a creamy white chocolate with coffee bean flakes.

 Oh, one more chocolate to try is Kinderschokolade!
 Yep, “kids chocolate.”
 Kinderschokolade always touted their chocolate as having “an extra portion of milk” in the creamy filling.
 I don’t eat this as often as I used to but I still enjoy a bar once in a while.
 That creamy milky center…yum.
 And I like the chocolate sticks are small and individually wrapped so that I have built in portion control.